OPCFoundation/UA-IIoT-StarterKit/docs/setup/README.md

 * Allow Program ‘%ProgramFiles%\mosquitto\mosquitto.exe’
 * Allow Port 1883

-Test the broker by using mqtt-spy:
+Test the broker by using mqtt-spy wchich is in the mqtt-spy [directory](https://github.com/OPCF-Members/UA-IoT-StarterKit/tree/master/mqtt-spy).

+mqtt-spy can also be be downloaded from [here](https://github.com/eclipse/paho.mqtt-spy/releases).

+It requires Java SE 8 which can be downloaded from: [https://www.oracle.com/java/technologies/javase-downloads.html#JDK8](https://www.oracle.com/java/technologies/javase-downloads.html#JDK8)

+The command to run mqtt-spy is:
 ```
 java -jar  mqtt-spy-1.0.0.jar
 ```

-To start using mqtt-spy:
+To connect to a broker using mqtt-spy:
 * Create a connection to the broker;
 * Subscribe to all topic (enter ‘#’ as the topic name);
 * Publish to a text topic and verify the response was received.

-mqtt-spy can be downloaded from: [https://github.com/eclipse/paho.mqtt-spy/releases](https://github.com/eclipse/paho.mqtt-spy/releases).

-It requires Java SE 8 which can be downloaded from: [https://www.oracle.com/java/technologies/javase-downloads.html#JDK8](https://www.oracle.com/java/technologies/javase-downloads.html#JDK8)

 ### <a name='2'>Setup Development Machine</a>
 These instructions assume the development machine is running Windows 10.

 The process is similar for set up on Linux or Mac.

-The samples require .NET Core 3.1 which can be downloaded from: [https://dotnet.microsoft.com/download/dotnet/3.1](https://dotnet.microsoft.com/download/dotnet/3.1).
+The development enviroment requires Visual Studio 2019 or Visual Studio Code with .NET 5.0 and .NET Core 3.1 LTS.

+Visual Studio 2019 is recommended.

+Download Visual Studio 2019 from [https://visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/).

+When installating ensure the .NET Core cross platform development feature is selected.

 Download Visual Studio Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).